 Revenue recognition.
-We recognize revenue from sales of products, when persuasive evidence of an arrangement exists, shipment has occurred and title has transferred, the sales price is fixed or determinable, collection of the resulting receivable is reasonably assured, and all significant obligations have been met.
+We recognize revenue from sales of products when persuasive evidence of an arrangement exists, shipment has occurred and title has transferred, the sales price is fixed or determinable, collection of the resulting receivable is reasonably assured, and all significant obligations have been met.
 Generally this occurs at the time of shipment when risk of loss and title has passed to the customer.
-Our standard arrangement with our customers includes a signed purchase order or contract, 30 to 60 days payment terms, Ex-works terms, except for a few customers who have free-on-board destination terms or customer acceptance provisions, for which revenue is recognized when the products arrive or are accepted at the destination.
+Our standard arrangement with our customers includes a signed purchase order or contract, 30 to 60 days payment terms, Ex-works terms, except for a few customers who have free-on-board destination terms, for which revenue is recognized when the products arrive at the destination.
 We generally do not provide for non-warranty rights of return except for products which have "Out-of-box" failure, where customers could return these products for credit within 30 days of receiving the items.
 Certain distributors and OEMs are also permitted to return products in unopened boxes, limited to purchases over a specified period of time, generally within 60 to 90 days of the purchase, or to products in the distributor's or OEM's inventory at certain times (such as the termination of the agreement or product obsolescence).
 To estimate reserves for future sales returns, we regularly review our history of actual returns for each major product line.
 We also communicate regularly with our distributors to gather information about end customer satisfaction, and to determine the volume of inventory in the channel.
 Reserves for future returns are adjusted as necessary, based on returns experience, returns expectations and communication with our distributors.

 In addition, certain customers have acceptance provisions and revenue is deferred until the customers provide the necessary acceptance.
-At June 30, 2013 and 2012, we had deferred revenue of \$1.0 million and \$0.9 million and related deferred product costs of \$0.7 million and \$0.8 million, respectively, related to shipments to customers pending acceptances.
+At June 30, 2014 and 2013, we had deferred revenue of \$7.7 million and \$1.0 million and related deferred product costs of \$6.7 million and \$0.7 million, respectively, related to shipments to customers pending acceptances.

 Probability of collection is assessed on a customer-by-customer basis.
 Customers are subjected to a credit review process that evaluates the customers' financial position and ability to pay.
 If it is determined from the outset of an arrangement that collection is not probable based upon the review process, the customers are required to pay cash in advance of shipment.
-We also make estimates of the uncollectibility of accounts receivables, analyzing accounts receivable and historical bad debts, customer concentrations, customer-credit-worthiness, current economic trends and changes in customer payment terms to evaluate the adequacy of the allowance for doubtful accounts.
+We also make estimates of the uncollectibility of accounts receivables, analyzing accounts receivable and historical bad debts, customer concentration, customer-credit-worthiness, current economic trends and changes in customer payment terms to evaluate the adequacy of the allowance for doubtful accounts.
 On a quarterly basis, we evaluate aged items in the accounts receivable aging report and provide an allowance in an amount we deem adequate for doubtful accounts.
-If management were to make different judgments or utilize different estimates, material differences in the amount of our reported operating expenses could result.
+Our provision for bad debt was \$1.5 million, \$0.9 million and \$0.2 million in fiscal years 2014, 2013 and 2012, respectively.
+If a major customer's creditworthiness deteriorates, if actual defaults are higher than our historical experience, or if other circumstances arise, our estimates of the recoverability of amounts due to us could be overstated, and additional allowances could be required, which could have an adverse impact on our reported operating expenses.
 We provide for price protection to certain distributors.
 We assess the market competition and product technology obsolescence, and make price adjustments based on our judgment.
 Upon each announcement of price reductions, the accrual for price protection is calculated based on our distributors' inventory on hand.
 Such reserves are recorded as a reduction to revenue at the time we reduce the product prices.